Arizona Commemorative Air Force Museum

 The Arizona Commemorative Air Force Museum, a.k.a.
 Airbase Arizona Aircraft Museum, was established in 1978, in Falcon Field in Mesa, Arizona.
-It is the 10th unit of the Commemorative Air Force and the home of one of the largest Commemorative Air Force units in the world.
-On exhibit are World War II artifacts, helicopters and classic American and foreign combat planes, many of which are the last remaining warbirds of their kinds.
+It is the 10th unit of the Commemorative Air Force and the home of one of the largest Commemorative Air Force units.
+On exhibit are World War II artifacts, helicopters and classic American and foreign combat planes.